top of page

 My Story

-I experienced death on several occasions.
+I experienced loss on several occasions.
 At seventeen, my first personal experience was when a drunken driver struck our family vehicle during a road trip; I witnessed the death of my two younger brothers, who could not escape the flaming vehicle.
-However, the death that ultimately changed my life was when my daughter Alicia died; I permitted myself to go into a confused, dark, lonely, silent space of grief.
+However, the death that ultimately changed my life was when my daughter Alicia died; I permitted myself to go into a confused, dark, lonely, silent space of grief as I believe it was deserving of me.

 My daughter, Alicia, was born beautiful, happy, and healthy.
 At the age of 1-1/2, she underwent exploratory surgery; over 90% of her intestines were identified as gangrenous and had to be removed, requiring Alicia to wear a colostomy bag.
-The physician told me, “For the rest of Alicia’s life, she would have to be fed intravenously.”
+The physician told me, “For the rest of Alicia’s life, she would have to be fed intravenously through the use of a broviac catheter.”

-Although I learned to care for my now chronically ill daughter, the mental battle of not feeding her naturally was emotionally distressing.
-I purposefully avoided the scent of food flowing throughout our home and secretly ate to avoid Alicia seeing me intake foods.
-I became a food junkie and survived by eating chocolate chip cookies and cakes and drinking Pepsi throughout the day.
+Life for us took on a new normal as I learned to care for my now chronically ill daughter; the mental battle of not feeding her food was emotionally distressing.
+My own struggles led me to unhealthy eating as I purposefully avoided the scent of food flowing throughout our home and secretly ate to avoid Alicia seeing me intake foods.
 Months later, Alicia’s bowel was reconnected, which permitted her to attempt eating again.
-When she was given food, her interest and desire to eat faded, and she found only pleasure in playing with her food by sprinkling salt and other condiments onto her plate.
-Life for us took on a new normal!
+When she was given food, her interest and desire to eat had faded, and she found only pleasure in playing with her food by sprinkling salt and other condiments onto her plate.

-Alicia’s broviac catheter would periodically clog; on those occasions, she would have to undergo surgery to replace it.
-One morning as Alicia lay in the Pediatric Intensive Care Unit (PICU) recuperating after surgery, she went into cardiac arrest.
-An EEG confirmed she had lapsed into a coma; she remained comatose for ten months.
-She died just four months before her fourth birthday due to complications related to Short Bowel Syndrome.
+Alicia’s broviac catheter would periodically clog, leading to surgery.
+One morning, after surgery, she went into cardiac arrest, remaining comatose for ten months and passing away four months before her fourth birthday due to complications related to Short Bowel Syndrome.

-My grief after Alicia’s death differed from my siblings.
-Perhaps it was the concept of her being my child, the gift I was blessed to conceive, carry full-term and give birth to.
-From the moment she was placed in my arms, I imagined us sharing life together.
-And now, she's gone forever.
-I was left feeling lost, alone, angry, and scared after the death of my Alicia.
-Often, I felt as if my life was a nightmare, and I could not awaken; I could not believe Alicia was gone FOREVER!
-I felt deep pain, but I could not touch it.
-I wanted peace and did not feel entitled.
-I believed no one understood the depth of loneliness, pain, and sorrow I experienced after the death of Alicia... my firstborn and my only child!
+My grief after Alicia’s death differed from that of my siblings.
+Perhaps it was the concept of her being my child, a gift I was blessed to conceive, carry full-term, and give birth to.
+From the moment she was placed in my arms, I envisioned us sharing life.
+And now, she’s gone forever.
+I felt lost, alone, angry, and scared.
+My life seemed like a horrible nightmare, unable to awaken; I couldn’t believe Alicia was gone FOREVER!
+The pain was deep and untouchable.
+I wanted peace but felt undeserving.
+I believed no one understood the depth of my fear, loneliness, pain, and sorrow after losing Alicia, my firstborn and only child!

-I observed other grievers and listened to how they embraced grief as if it was a badge of honor as they affirmed to grieve until eternity.
-I, too, aligned with their grief beliefs and went further into my darkness.
-I became emotionally and physically exhausted from the intentional grief, wanting to feel better but bombarded with guilt for even thinking about freedom.
+I observed other grievers embracing grief as a badge of honor, as they affirmed to grieve until eternity.
+I, too, aligned with their grief beliefs, sinking further into my darkness.
+I became emotionally and physically exhausted from the intentional grief.
+I wanted to feel better but was bombarded with guilt for even thinking about freedom.

-Being the analytical person I am, I began to observe and ask questions of the grievers as I wondered what value they were getting from their grief.
-I realized their grief had no value.
-They were aligning with a myth from what someone told, someone, who told someone, and they told someone, and they told them.
-Whether it was a transfer of words or an observation that led to mimicking, grievers learned about grief from listening and watching other grievers.
+Being analytical, I observed and questioned grievers as I wondered what value they were getting from their grief.
+I realized their grief had no actual value.
+They were aligning with a myth from what someone told, someone who told someone, and they told someone, and they told them.
+Whether it was a transfer of words or an observation that led to mimicking, I discovered that grievers learn grievous behaviors and mindsets from listening to and watching other grievers.

 Contact Me